inmos-obvi/inmos-obvi.github.io/content/pages/code-of-conduct/_index.md

 #### Scientific integrity

-- Research should be evidence based and presented accurately and honestly, without misleading statements or withholding of pertinent information.
+- Research should be evidence based and presented **accurately and honestly**, without misleading statements or withholding of pertinent information.

 - Research should ultimately be confirmed and verified by peers, i.e. published in **peer-reviewed** journals.